sjl/.plan/README.markdown

   taking classes, jut going to be working on my thesis for the next two semesters.
 * Made a hilarious Markov chain mashup bot.

+### 2016-08-18

+* Watched the IRDC talk about Dijkstra Maps and spent way too much time playing around with them.